pietrop/pietrop.github.io/_posts/blog/2017-12-08-open-sourcing-strategies.md

 * At a minimum do a screencast recording.

 If you are recording a screencast QuickTime is unreliable and makes huge raw files.
 It might stop if it runs out of space.
 If you use these, do run through, and make sure mic settings are on.
 Screenflow is ok but in my experience it can take forever to export.
-In any case you might want to have mirrored screen
+In any case you might want to have mirrored screen.

-Open source projects like the [testing framework jest do have link to talks](https://facebook.github.io/jest/#watch) but you don't have to be as big as that to do the same.

-The main advantage, is that you put forward another medium to engage people in your project.

 This is also particularly useful for hackathons projects where sometimes it's more proof of concepts